artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 ### Developer Experience

 The JavaScript ecosystem cares about how someone using the tool will feel.
 This is a part of what separates the good from the great in the community.
-It's not enough to just provide a great API, documentation but it should substantially improve the way you work.
+It's not enough to just provide a great API, and comprehensive documentation but it should substantially improve the way you work.

 > References from JS 2017: [Relay][relay], [Jest][jest]